Antti Ahokas

 Antti Juhani Ahokas (born 24 January 1985) is a Finnish professional golfer.

+Early life and amateur career

 Ahokas was born in Lappeenranta.
 After winning the Finnish Amateur Stroke Play Championship in 2005, he moved to the United States to attend the University of Minnesota, but left after just 3 months to return to Europe and further his ambitions as a professional.

-In 2006, Ahokas won the Irish Amateur Open Stroke Play Championship beating future world number 1 and major winner Rory McIlroy in a playoff.
+In 2006, Ahokas won the Irish Amateur Open Stroke Play Championship defeating Rory McIlroy in a playoff.

+Professional career

-Having turned professional in 2006, Ahokas just failed to come through the European Tour final qualifying school and joined the second tier Challenge Tour for the 2007 season.
+In 2006, Ahokas turned professional.
+He failed to come through at European Tour qualifying school and joined the second-tier Challenge Tour for the 2007 season.
 In 2008, he won for the first time at the Abierto VISA de la Republica, becoming the first left-hander to take that title.
 Later in the season, he won again at the ECCO Tour Championship, and gained promotion the elite European Tour by ending the season ranked 19th on the money list.